What do I need to know about bad habits and behaviors in children?

 There is a more serious form of hair pulling, called trichotillomania, which involves pulling the hair from the scalp, eyelashes, eyebrows, and/or pubic areas.
 This is a rare disorder that often suggests an underlying psychological problem and should be evaluated by a physician.

 Tics are stereotyped behaviors (twitches or movements) that are frequently repeated.
 The movement can involve any body part.
 A facial tic, especially blinking the eyes, is the most common.
 Temporary tics are a habit that starts during childhood or the teen years, and might last anywhere from one month to a year.
-The child is able to suppress the tic voluntarily for minutes to hours.
+The child is able to suppress the tic voluntarily for minutes to hours when asked.
 The tic may occur more frequently at certain times and not at others.
-They are fairly common.

 Rarely, there are vocal tics or more complex tics, which suggest a more serious disorder called Tourette syndrome.
 If the tic occurs for longer than one year or the child cannot suppress it, it may be a sign of a more serious problem and needs evaluation by your child's doctor.